Joe and I LOVE Thanksgiving!

 BUT you can also add basically nothing and still have an amazing dinner.
 The flavor of the turkey is amazing on it’s own.
 We sometimes just do salt, pepper, and butter!

-I think there’s 3 key parts if you wanna go all out for a scrumptious roast turkey:
+I think there’s 2 key parts if you want a scrumptious roast turkey:

 Brine - ensures that the turkey remains juicy